 The JBL Tune 760NC are good for neutral sound.
 Out-of-the-box, they have a slightly bass-heavy sound profile that adds thump and punch to your mix, though it shouldn't overwhelm vocals and lead instruments.
 The rest of the range is neutral enough for listening to a wide range of audio content.
 Unfortunately, there aren't any sound customization features available.

 The JBL Tune 760NC are satisfactory for office use.
 They have a long continuous battery life that can last through your 9-5.
-Also, while they leak some noise, it shouldn't be too noticeable in a typical office setting.
-Their ANC feature can block out ambient chatter and higher-frequency noises like AC units.
+Also, while they leak some audio, it shouldn't be too noticeable in a typical office setting.
+Their ANC feature can block ambient chatter and higher-frequency noises like AC units.
 Unfortunately, their tight fit can feel a bit uncomfortable during longer listening sessions.

 The JBL Tune 760NC are compatible with Bluetooth-enabled PCs, but their latency is likely too high to be suitable for wireless gaming.

 The JBL Tune 760NC are decent for wired gaming.
 You can plug these headphones into your PC or the controller for your PlayStation and Xbox consoles using the included 1/8" TRS cable, though you can only receive audio and can't use the microphone.
 Their low latency over a wired connection ensures that audio and video are mostly in sync, and their bass-heavy sound helps you feel the thump and rumble in action-packed scenes.
 Unfortunately, they lack a companion app, and there aren't any gaming-related customization features available.